The jib furler started out as a great idea but was plagued

 install it.
 With a Harken, it means that the foil will partially

-swallow the upper swage, or snug up to the Sta-lok.
+swallow the upper swage, or snug up to the Sta-Lok.
 Every manufacturer

 is very picky about foil length, so they provide heavily detailed